luoluo-L/luoluo-L.github.io/_posts/2199-01-01-contrastive-learning.md

 Contrastive learnining is a unsupervised technique that enables encoder to generate good representations by encoraging embeddings from similar inputs toghether and increase distance of dissimilar pairs.

+Learnings: transformation of data augmentation should be composed of at least $2$ transformations.
+Even though augmentated data have larger variances than using one transformation (commomly used for supervised learning tasks) and makes discriminative tasks harder, it improves results of contrastive learning.

 a good code implementation tutorial is here: https://uvadlc-notebooks.readthedocs.io/en/latest/tutorial_notebooks/tutorial17/SimCLR.html